 Recent Funding Awarded to CPIP Faculty Members

-The grants grid is a list of external funding awards received by CPIP faculty members from federal and foundation sponsors.
-It lists active projects starting in FY 2022.
-Access CPIP's grants grid online as a pdf or worksheet (members only).
+CPIP maintains a grants grid listing external funding awards received by CPIP faculty members from federal and foundation sponsors.
+Access CPIP's grants grid online for FY 2021-2022 as a pdf or worksheet and (members only) and for FY 2023 as a pdf.
 These sponsors have awarded grants to CPIP faculty affiliates.

 CPIP will offer writing assistance and $500 in research support to develop and publish Op-Ed’s, on population topics, in high profile outlets.
 Contact CPIP for details.